KokoDoko/webcam-detectotron/README.md

 ![image](/src/images/webknear.png)

 ## K-Nearest-Neighbour

+This algorithm is based on finding the nearest predefined points, given a new point.
+In the screenshot below, the color of the small dots is determined by the color of the **three** nearest large dots (The 'K' stands for the amount of points you want to compare).

 #### Supervised learning

-This algorithm works by first associating data with a label.
-In the screenshot the large dots represent our training data, they have the label red or green.
+Supervised learning means that we first associate data with a label.
+This is called training data.
+In the screenshot our training data consists of the large dots.
+They have an X,Y coordinate and a label (red or green).

 #### Classifying

 Once you have enough training data, you can provide a fresh data set to the machine, and then ask which existing label comes closest to that new set of data.

-The small dots in the screenshot are colored according to their three nearest neighbours (this is what the 'K' stands for, in this case 3).
-The machine uses X,Y coordinates to decide which large dots are the nearest.
+This is called classifying.

 ![image](/src/images/knear.png)